geonetwork/core-geonetwork/docs/manual/docs/customizing-application/integrating-external-resource-properties.md

 4. The enriched data is indexed and searchable

 **Properties are merged automatically during metadata indexing** - no additional setup required once configured.

+## Technical Implementation

+The external resource properties feature is implemented in the JCloud storage module:

+**Configuration:**
+- Properties are configured in `config-jcloud-overrides.properties` or via environment variables
+- Configuration is managed by `JCloudConfiguration` class which reads the properties

+**Processing Flow:**
+1. `JCloudStore.getResourcesForIndexing()` is called during metadata indexing
+2. `ResourcesExternalAdditionalPropertiesService.getAdditionalPropertiesMap()` makes the authenticated API call
+3. The service uses `SecurityProviderUtil` for automatic service account authentication when available
+4. Returned properties are matched by identifier and merged into resource metadata
+5. The enriched resources are indexed into the catalog

+**Key Classes:**
+- `JCloudConfiguration` - Holds configuration properties
+- `JCloudStore` - Orchestrates resource retrieval and property merging
+- `ResourcesExternalAdditionalPropertiesService` - Handles external API calls and authentication